SVAI/nf-qiagen/README.md

 ## Methods *: How did we go about solving it?*

+### Step 1: Cluster RNASeq expression data using PCA and t-SNE

+*insert line/link about standardizing the data*

+This resulted in the following t-SNE plot:

 ## Results *: What did we observe?
 Figures are great!*

 ## Conclusion/Discussion: